entando/entando-docs/vuepress/docs/v7.3/docs/releases/README.md

 ### App Builder
 - Improved bundle install and uninstall process with individuated processes for each component type to strengthen resilience in error handling and maintain the consistent state of an application.
 The uninstall process now includes a progress bar and a list of dependencies to clear.
 - With Formik and Yup replacing Redux, many sections, including user profile, password and account forms, search windows, and configuration pages, were rebuilt with improved data management and error responses.
-- User roles and groups can be configured so that specific pages and/or sections, and the associated page tree, can be viewed and edited by users with the proper access.
+- In Page Management, only the accessible portion of the page tree is rendered for users with the permission to configure, edit, or add to those sections.
 - A new [mediator library](https://github.com/entando/frontend-libraries/tree/master/packages/entando-mfecommunication) was integrated to improve communications between micro frontends
 - Fixed bug with bundle installation involving circular links in content types and disabled EPC menu
 - Fixed bug related to activity stream notifications appearing when the home button is clicked